 The theme of TSIA’s recent Technology Services World conference was “LAER Effective Company”.
 TSIA’s LAER model is a framework that breaks the traditional customer engagement journey into four distinct phases: Land, Adopt, Expand, and Renew.
 Hubert Selvanathan reflected on TSW 18 and the numerous discussions at the conference and took away four highlights in driving to a “LAER Effective Company”.

 Booked sales that never convert into revenue, commonly referred to as debookings, can have a real impact on business performance.
 Almost every SaaS company experiences debookings at some level or another, but most struggle with how to address the issue.
-Click below to read James Kirwan’s article on the steps companies can take to address debookings, including Waterstone’s SaaS Debookings Prevention Framework.
+Click to read James Kirwan’s article on the steps companies can take to address debookings, including Waterstone’s SaaS Debookings Prevention Framework.

 Product management is part science and part art.
 Recently, product managers have started to amp up the science part of the equation with a greater focus on using data to create and launch new products.
 Manisha Mishra outlines five categories of data that aid the product charter and illustrates how insights from these data categories can help shape key product decisions.